 Eligible grant applicants include 501(c)3 nonprofits, religious institutions (for non-religious purposes) or local government entities in Fauquier, Rappahannock and northern Culpeper Counties.
 Applicants must also reflect the mission and values of the PATH Foundation.

-The PATH Foundation recognizes that funding for projects and planning is very important to nonprofits.
+The PATH Foundation recognizes that funding for programs and planning is very important to nonprofits.
 Careful strategic planning, board cultivation and the uninterrupted running of core organizational activities are essential to the success of thriving community institutions.
 Annual planning grants will be offered to nonprofits and public agencies with a track record of community impact and sound fiscal management.

 - Provide financial support for effective and essential programs for nonprofits